 What do they do

-While each of these people needs to be proficient in content analysis, they are actually expert ize marketing data analysts who study the industry situation to further refine product positioning, marketing technicians devise an effective strategy to enforce these conditions – and the technology needed to support it.
+While each of these people needs to be proficient in content analysis, they are actually expert marketing data analysts who study the industry situation to further refine product positioning, marketing technicians devise an effective strategy to enforce these conditions – and the technology needed to support it.
 Accepts Digital marketing managers monitor analytics related to your content so you can optimize your existing assets and create smarter campaigns in the future.

-These staff are very helpful for companies that outsource freelancers to their writing needs and have to perform REI analysis on their content spend.
+These staffs are very helpful for companies that outsource freelancers to their writing needs and have to perform REI analysis on their content spend.
 Or perhaps they have less technical content at home and prefer to hire a designated analytics team to work alongside them.

 If you do not have the budget or inclination to recruit two separate teams, it is common for content strategists or content marketing managers to create analytics on a daily basis.